ucsdRgross/smartboard/README.md

 # smartboard
-Chess Smartboard for QP Spring 2021
+Chess Smartboard for IEEE QP Spring 2021

 The Smartboard_Demo.mp4 and Smartboard Documentation.pdf show the presented version of the project!